adityapk00/zqw-docs/docs/faq.md

 ### How do I verify the download file?

 Starting from v0.5.10 all [zec-qt-wallet releases](https://github.com/ZcashFoundation/zec-qt-wallet/releases) are signed.
 You may download the detached signatures on the [releases page](https://github.com/ZcashFoundation/zec-qt-wallet/releases) and verify that the software was signed with the published [public key](https://raw.githubusercontent.com/ZcashFoundation/zec-qt-wallet/master/public_key.asc).
-In addition. each release contains SHA256 checksums that may additionally be verified.
+In addition, each release contains SHA256 checksums that may additionally be verified.
 For more information, see the [Verifying the download](/installation/#verifying-the-download) section of the [Installation guide](/installation/).

 ## Blockchain